 About Project 10

-Project 10 uses regional personnel, 21st Century technology, extensive collaboration, and data-driven accountability to deliver services, supports, and information to all stakeholders focused on improving post-school outcomes for students served in exceptional student education within Florida.
+Project 10 uses regional personnel, extensive collaboration and data-driven accountability to deliver services, supports and information to all stakeholders focused on improving post-school outcomes for students served in exceptional student education within Florida.

 Project 10 is currently focusing on four major initiatives: